NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoffs_Data Cleaning.md

 <br />
 <br />

-I removed the duplicates from the DataFrame by removing all rows with row_num of 2 and verified that the job was done properly by checking the rows for the company Casper as a reference.
+I removed the duplicates from the DataFrame by removing all rows with row_num of 2 and verified that the job was done properly by checking the rows for the company 'Casper' as a reference.
 You can see that the row with row_num of 2 was successfully removed.

 <br />

 <p align="center">
 	<img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_casper.jpg" alt="Alt text" width="700"/>
 	<br />
-	Before: rows for the company Casper
+	Before: rows for the company 'Casper'
 </p>

 <br />